SoftwareAG/sagdevops-hello-docker/README.md

 8091/tcp -> 0.0.0.0:32769
 ```

-This will start up an empty Command Central with the HTTPS port exposed.
+This will start an empty Command Central with the HTTPS port exposed.
 Open published port in the browser, for example https://0.0.0.0:32769/
-to see Command Central login page
+to see Command Central login page.

-Default login credentials are Administrator/manage.
+Login with default credentials as Administrator/manage.

 NOTE it will take up to a minute for the server to start accepting HTTP requests.